Learn how to have a Biblical marriage based on scripture but where both the wife AND the husband treat each other with mutual respect.

 Because the Lord hath been witness between thee and the wife of thy youth….is she thy companion, and the wife of thy covenant.

-Keep an eternal perspective
+Keep an eternal perspective with mutual respect

 Everything that we have learned in our seven years of marriage with so many health issues can be summed up with this: keep an eternal perspective.
 It means that no matter what comes up, we keep our eternal goal in mind.